microsoft/LightGBM/docs/Python-Intro.rst

     train_data = lgb.Dataset(data, label=label, feature_name=['c1', 'c2', 'c3'], categorical_feature=['c3'])

 LightGBM can use categorical features as input directly.
-It doesn't need to convert to one-hot coding, and is much faster than one-hot encoding (about 8x speed-up).
+It doesn't need to convert to one-hot encoding, and is much faster than one-hot encoding (about 8x speed-up).

 **Note**: You should convert your categorical features to ``int`` type before you construct ``Dataset``.